zonca/zonca.github.io-source/content/2016-05-24-jupyterhub-docker-swarm.md

 and then you can check if connection works with Docker Swarm on port 4000:

     docker -H :4000 ps -a

+Check the Docker documentation for a more robust setup with multiple Consul services and a backup Manager.

 ### Setup Jupyterhub